hans-jorg/EFM32GG-STK3700-GCC/X43-NAND-Flash/README.md

 ### Organization

-The memory array is organized in blocks, and each block has 32 pages.
+The memory array is organized as 2048 blocks, and each block has 32 pages.
 Each page is 528x8 large and is divided in three parts:
 * 1st half page (256 bytes)
 * 2nd half page (256 bytes)
 * Spare area (16 bytes)

+This means that each block has 16KBytes (16384 bytes) of data area and 512 bytes of spare area.

 The spare area can be used to store Error Correction Code (ECC) data, software flags, Bad Block identification or just to increase the storage area.